AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-an-invoice-manually.md

 	![](../../../images/eurd-web-invoice-join-tables-in-query-builder.png)

-5. On the same wizard page, select the data view providing order details for listing products included in each order in the invoice.
+5. On the same wizard page, select the data view providing order details for listing products included in each order in the invoice and click **Next**.

     ![](../../../images/eurd-web-invoice-add-view.png)